 The USAID East Africa Trade and Investment Hub (the Hub) is the one-stop shop in the East African region for businesses and national governments seeking to take advantage of the African Growth and Opportunity Act (AGOA).
 The Hub supports Ethiopia, Kenya, Madagascar, Mauritius, Rwanda, Tanzania, and Uganda to increase their exports to the U.S. through AGOA.

 By the end of the project, the Hub expects to increase non-oil exports to the U.S. by 40 percent.
-Since 2014, the Hub has supported more than $350 million in AGOA exports to the U.S.
+Since 2014, the Hub has supported nearly $300 million in AGOA exports to the U.S.

 In collaboration with key institutions, the Hub develops and tailors trade enhancing activities to specific countries and sectors, as informed by national AGOA strategies.
 It also identifies and works with private sector associations and companies to foster impactful trade and investment in the region.

 The Hub focuses its support in the following areas: